 Have you ever wanted to become a DJ and build your confidence with mixing music in front of an audience?
-The aim of this course is to take your DJing skills from the bedroom to the venue.
-You will learn beat matching, how to be adaptable to an audience, how to perform as a DJ and relevant software and hardware.
+The aim of this course is to take your DJing skills from your home to the venue.
+You will learn beat matching, how to be adaptable to an audience, how to perform as a DJ and how to use relevant software and hardware.
 The course is open to individuals at all levels and will teach you to mix a variety of different genres.

 The course has no specific requirements and offers individuals the opportunity to be taught DJ skills by a working professional.
 It will offer individuals the opportunity to develop a variety of DJ skills that will allow you to feel confident when performing in front of an audience.
 You will be required to bring USB storage and headphones.
 However, these items can be provided if necessary.
 You will also be expected to complete an Individual Learning Plan to help support your progress.